agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 */
 ```

-Both Cohere and Voyage performed well: Cohere placed two highly relevant SwiftEval chunks at the top positions, while Voyage identified 4 out of 5 results from the highly relevant SwiftEval paper.
-The neural rerankers elevated the more relevant code evaluation content above the legal benchmarking results that RRF alone ranked higher.
+Both Cohere and Voyage performed well: Cohere placed two relevant SwiftEval chunks at the top positions, while Voyage identified 4 out of 5 results from the SwiftEval paper.
+The neural rerankers elevated the code evaluation content above the legal benchmarking results that RRF alone ranked higher.

 Local algorithms like RRF or DBSF provide speed and simplicity with no external dependencies or costs, while neural reranking offers improved accuracy at the expense of additional complexity and API costs.
-For optimal results, consider a cascade approach like we did here: use RRF to quickly filter candidates, then apply neural reranking to refine the most promising results.
+For optimal results, we suggest a cascade approach like we user here: use algorithmic approaches to quickly filter candidates, then apply neural reranking to refine the most promising results.

 ## Evaluation Methodologies

 So far we have manually inspected search results to assess quality.
 While this qualitative assessment provides some insights, manual evaluation faces key limitations: subjectivity in "good" results, impracticality at scale, and difficulty quantifying improvements.
-For robust evalution, we need automated methods that can objectively compare measure quality of search results as various parts of the system are changed.
+For robust evalution, we need automated methods that can objectively compare quality of search results as various parts of the system are changed.

 Effective evaluation starts with creating a dataset of queries with known relevant documents.
 Some possible approaches to this include: